dachanh/intervew-golang/Q&A.md

         }
             Here, we have a variadic function called joinstring that takes a variable number of arguments of a type string.
 We are trying to join the arguments separated by the hyphen symbol.
 We are demonstrating the variadic function behaviour by first passing 0 arguments and then passing multiple arguments to the function.
 The output of this code is:
+Data type Golang:

+    Method
+    Boolean
+    Numeric
+    String
+    Array
+    Slice
+    Struct
+    Pointer
+    Function
+    Interface
+    Map
+    Channel

+Package in Golang:

+    A package is a collection of source files in the same directory that are compiled together.

     ```
         Interview-Bit
         Golang-Interview-Questions
     ```

+How do we perform inheritance with Golang?
+User reciver function golang